Mass Psychosis: Understanding Its Causes And Mental Health Symptoms

 Groups may isolate themselves from differing perspectives and only consume information that reinforces their existing beliefs.
 Echo chambers and confirmation biases often lead to distorted perceptions of reality.

-Moral panic can be thought of as the sudden and widespread fear or concern over an issue that is perceived to threaten societal values or norms.
+Moral panic can be described as sudden and widespread fear or concern over an issue that is perceived to threaten societal values or norms.
 Such panic often leads to collective overreactions or disproportionate responses.

 Scapegoating and group blame